UtrechtUniversity/yoda/docs/design/metadata/metadata-form-json.md

 The above example will show a Selection field holding all present options for disciplines.

 ## Complex structures - type='object'
 In order to be able to serve the need to create structures of data the type 'object' is used.
-Object in fact constructs a structure that it holds one ore more other elements.
-The properties attribute holds the elements that constitute this structure.
+Object in fact constructs a structure that contains one or more other elements.
+The properties attribute contains the elements that constitute this structure.

 ```
 "Collected": {